NYCPlanning/ud-interactive/docs/technologies.md

 ---

+### Annotations

+There are a few ways we might approach adding annotations to the project's SVG:

+- Using React's createRef or useRef to directly access the SVG and then add directly to it.
+This presents challenges because SVG manipulation is quite difficult, especially appending additional elements.
+As such, we might use
+- D3.js, a framework for manipulating SVG elements.
+D3 is not a particularly easy-to-use framework but handles JSON (useful as we translate data into points) but is still several orders of magnitude easier than manipulating the raw SVGs.
+Of issue here is that D3 itself does not play super nicely with React; both frameworks attempt to manipulate the DOM.
+One can use the two together but [setup is a bit more involved](https://wattenberger.com/blog/react-and-d3).
+- We could use SVGR, a library which converts SVGs into React Components.
+This is still viable but I could not get it to work after some brief tinkering.

+The current solution we're using is a node package called react-svg-tooltip.
+The package basically does exactly what we want it to: adds decoration to SVGs that tooltips can be added to.
+One issue I foresee is adding rich content to annotations; interfacing directly with SVG is extremely clunky and might limit our ability to add particularly rich elements as tooltips.
+This said, there may be a workaround or some way of combining this with other approaches.
+My instinct is that, if this is not viable, it may be worth trying the SVGR approach again.

+---

 ### General React/JavaScript Concepts

 Am trying to familiarize myself with hooks because react-three-fiber heavily uses useFrame and react-spring uses useSpring.